samaursa/tlocEngine_wiki/Home.md

 The engine makes no attempt to compete with other engines.
 If you are a programmer and would like to _program_ games so that you can learn more and keep your skills sharp, then this engine may be for you.

 Our smart pointer implementations (and extensions) allow easier checking for memory leaks and segfaults.
-If you replace your raw pointers with `VirtualPtr` (which are optimized in `release` builds to be as fast as raw pointers) you will be able to get all the benefits albeit with some cost in runtime speed.
+If you replace your raw pointers with `VirtualPtr` you will be able to get all the benefits albeit with some cost in runtime speed (debug builds only).
+In `release` builds, `VirtualPtrs` are as fast as raw pointers and there is no performance penalty.

 ###CI Features###